 The Stoics presented a positive pessimism that seeks to strengthen our mental fortitude and balance our emotional responses when difficult things come to us in life.
 The art of Premeditated Pessimism cultivates a deeper sense of gratitude for the things we have in life, no matter how little we think they are.
 It is not a constant wallowing in the potential miseries of life.
 It is a strategic, tactical pessimism that seeks positivity and emotional resilience.

 Perhaps it is best described in a metaphor.
 I love to workout.
 I go hard at the gym; sometimes failing to lift some heavy ass weights and sometimes succeeding.
 But before I am able to do any sort of lifting I need to do some stretching and some warming up so that my muscles can endure the impact that the heavy things have on them.
 That is Premeditated Pessimism.
-It is the mental and emotional stretching required to endure the impact of life and to do the hard lifting that is sometimes required of you.
+It is the mental and emotional stretching and warming up required to endure the impact of life and to do the hard lifting that is sometimes required of you.

 Premeditated Pessimism is deliberate, functional, mental movements used to create a more flexible and supple mind.
-We do not stretch our imaginations so far so as to injure our minds when we are engaging in premeditated pessimism.
+We do not stretch our imaginations so far so as to injure our minds when we are engaging in Premeditated Pessimism.
 We stretch only to loosen sore emotional muscles.
-We use premeditated pessimism to break up the tension of potential hardships, losses and troubles of life and to prepare for the future potential hardships.
+We use Premeditated Pessimism to break up the tension of potential hardships, losses, and troubles of life and to prepare for the future potential hardships.
 It is an exercise of preparation.
 That is the strength of Premeditated Pessimism.